- Beyond Meat - Beyond Sausage - Tyson’s Plant Based Nuggets - Good Catch Fish-Free Plant-Based Tuna

 Many people avoid red meat to reduce their saturated fat intake, but it’s important to look at the diet as a whole, versus just one piece of it.

-Also, research has found that saturated fat is not the major issue; it’s a combination of excessive carbohydrate intake, sugar consumption, stress, quality of sleep and movement that play a role in developing cardiovascular disease (12,13).
+Also, research has found that saturated fat is not the major issue; it’s a combination of excessive carbohydrate intake, sugar consumption, stress, quality of sleep and movement that play a role in negatively impacting heart health (12,13).

 Ultimately, it’s our lifestyle that either improves or health or reduces it, not just one nutrient or food.